Coinsnap/Coinsnap-for-PaidMembershipsPro/readme.txt

 License: GPL2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-With this Bitcoin payment plugin for Paid Membership Pro you can now charge for your memberships in Bitcoin!
+With this Bitcoin payment plugin for Paid Memberships Pro you can now charge for your memberships in Bitcoin!

 == Description ==